 Department of State news

-The Department of State’s Bureau of Educational and Cultural Affairs announced that it is currently searching for a full-time permanent Supervisory Academic Exchange Specialist.
+The Department of State’s Bureau of Educational and Cultural Affairs (ECA) announced that it is currently hiring a full-time permanent Supervisory Exchange Specialist.

-Please note that the deadline for applications is next Friday, April 6.
+Please note that the deadline for applications is Monday, April 15.
 All applicants must be U.S. citizens.